patricklam/plam.new-webpage/content/post/20250505-april-photos.md

 .meta { color: purple; }
 </style>

-I just had zero time in March and processed just 151 photos in 2 sets (from Japan).
+I had zero time in March and processed just 151 photos in 2 sets (from Japan).
 April was more normal.
 But I also added a lot of sets of photos to process: 7 in March and 12 in April, with the April sets being substantial.
 More digging of myself into a hole, I guess.

 [Picture
 logs](https://www.github.com/patricklam/picture-processing-logs) still